JoJoonBalSsa/Taint-Bomb/docs/README-eng.md

 - Install jar file of plugin to intelliJ.
 - Open the project to obfuscate on intelliJ, open Taint-Bomb window and click Obfuscate button.
 - 'obfuscated_project_folder' will be created in the project folder, and it contains obfuscated project code, result.txt contains Taint-Analysis result, and obfuscated project's jar build file is in build/libs.

+# Dependencies
+## 플러그인
+- python : version 3.6 or later
+  - pip javalang
+  - pip pycryptodome
+- intelliJ : version 2023.2.7 or later

+## 난독화 대상 프로젝트
+- javalang : based on java SE 8, but compatible with the following document http://docs.oracle.com/javase/specs/jls/se8/html/
+- gradle : 7.0 or later
+    - jar properties must be defined in build.gradle.

 # Develop Document
 ## How to Build